Layer 7 routing overviewEstimated reading time: 6 minutes

 - TLS: You can leverage Docker secrets to securely manage TLS Certificates and keys for your services.
 Both TLS termination and TCP passthrough are supported.

 - Context-based routing: Interlock supports advanced application request routing by context or path.

-- Security: The layer 7 routing components that are exposed to the outside world run on worker nodes.
-Even if they are compromised, your cluster aren’t.
+- Security: The Layer 7 routing components that are exposed to the outside world run on worker nodes.
+Even if they are compromised, your cluster is not affected.

 - SSL: Interlock leverages Docker Secrets to securely store and use SSL certificates for services.
 Both SSL termination and TCP passthrough are supported.

 - Blue-Green and Canary Service Deployment: Interlock supports blue-green service deployment allowing an operator to deploy a new application while the current version is serving.
 Once traffic is verified to the new application, the operator can scale the older version to zero.
 If there is a problem, the operation is easily reversible.

 - Service Cluster Support: Interlock supports multiple extension+proxy combinations allowing for operators to partition load balancing resources for uses such as region or organization based load balancing.

 - Least Privilege: Interlock supports (and recommends) being deployed where the load balancing proxies do not need to be colocated with a Swarm manager.
 This makes the deployment more secure by not exposing the Docker API access to the extension or proxy services.